Calibrated Mechanism Design: Proof of auxiliary results

 \begin{proof}[Proof of \autoref{lemma:adequate-learning}] We now show the agent can ensure the payoff $U(\bsplit_\rmech)$ in \autoref{eq:target}, which corresponds to the agent's maximum payoff under the calibrated information structure \cexp.
 Recall that this information structure is the one that corresponds to the partition of \estates, $\mathcal{P}$, defined as follows: $\estate,\estateb$ in the same cell $P$ of $\mathcal{P}$ if for all $(\alloc,\mssg)$, $\rmech(\alloc|\mssg,\estate)=\rmech(\alloc|\mssg,\estateb)$.
 Conditional on cell $P$, the associated posterior is $\belief(|P)\in\ebeliefs$.
 Let $\bsplit_\rmech\in\Delta(\ebeliefs)$ denote the induced belief distribution (with mean $\prior\otimes\cord$).

-To show this, we consider the strategy $\stratb_N$ parameterized by a number $N$ and defined as follows.
+To prove the result, we consider the strategy $\stratb_N$ parameterized by a number $N$ and defined as follows.
 In the exploration phase of $\stratb_N$, the agent plays each message \mssg\ for $N$ rounds.
 Let $\belief_{N|\mssgs|}(h^{N|\mssgs|})$ denote the agent's beliefs as a function of the realized sequence of allocations implied by $h^{N|\mssgs|}$.
 For each history that succeeds $h^{N|\mssgs|}$, the agent of type \type\ plays the message \mssg\ that solves

 It is immediate to verify that the agent's (limit) average payoff under $\stratb_N$ is given by:

 where $\pay^*$ is as in \autoref{eq:rmech-max}.

 Below, we show that the distribution of beliefs under $\stratb_N$, $\mathbb{P}_{\stratb_N}\circ\belief_{N|\mssgs|}^{-1}\weakc\bsplit_\rmech$.
 Consequently, as $\pay^*$ is continuous and bounded on \ebeliefs, for any $\delta>0$, we can choose $N_\delta$ so that for all $N\geq N_\delta$,